Skip to content

 rstore is a data store allowing you to handle all data in your application.

-Define a data model and then run queries or execute mutations (create, update and delete) on your data.
+Define a data collection and then run queries or execute mutations (create, update and delete) on your data.

 FEATURES